 Friedrich Nietzsche, The Gay Science

-Ultramarine, refering to a deep blue pigment but also to overseas regions, is a visual poem constructed from locally chosen historical objects.
-The project has been commissioned by the Printemps de septembre (Toulouse, France) and will be premiered in September 2018 in this city historically connected both to 'pastel' blue pigment and to the 'Gay Science' of the troubadours.
+Ultramarine, referring to a deep blue pigment but also to overseas regions, is a visual poem constructed from locally chosen historical objects.
+The project has been commissioned by the Printemps de septembre (Toulouse, France) and will be premiered in September, 2018 in this city historically connected both to 'pastel' blue pigment and to the 'Gay Science' of the troubadours.
 As Blues Klair, it is touring Canada with two solo shows: Leonard & Bina Ellen Art Gallery (Concordia University), Montreal, 2018, and The Power Plant, Toronto, 2019.

 Disrupting the Eurocentric written logic of historiography as well as that of museum classifications, Ultramarine sets a constellation of objects moving and enable them to expose their intertwined histories.
 The immersive experience of colour, a living, textured, spectral and polymorphic substance is here rendered inseparable from its political component and from cinema as magical practice.
 The film is conceived as a kind of "narrated exhibition" featuring Kain The Poet – the afro-american poet and performer, part of the Black Arts Movement (BAM) at the end of the sixties and creator of the mythic 1970 album Blue Guerilla.
 He colors history through spoken word, alluding to his own exile blues in Amsterdam.
 The music is improvised by drummer Lander Gyselinck.